Whether you pay tax on Vimeo On Demand purchases depends on where you are.

 Vimeo charges Value-Added Tax (VAT) or GST (goods and services tax) on VOD sales made to purchasers in the following VAT- or GST-collecting countries:

-Australia, Austria, Belgium, Bulgaria, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
+Australia, Austria, Bahrain, Belarus, Belgium, Bulgaria, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Malaysia, Netherlands, New Zealand, Nigeria, Norway, Poland, Portugal, Romania, Russia, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, the United Kingdom, and Uzbekistan.

 Purchasers located in the above countries see VAT- or GST-inclusive pricing, meaning that their local tax rate will automatically be deducted from the prices you set (VAT and GST will not be added separately to the listed prices on your VOD).
 So, a purchaser will not see VAT listed separately during checkout — the appropriate tax amount will simply be deducted from the proceeds of the sales.
 You can Google "VAT rate [country]" or "GST rate [country]" to determine each country's rate.
 If you're anticipating a large percentage of your buyers to come from VAT- or GST-collecting countries, you may want to consider factoring that into the price you set.